 Jenga is a strategy game for one or more players.
 Players carefully select wooden pieces from the stack and replace them to see how high they can get the tower before it tumbles.
 The loser is the person who causes it all to come crashing down.
 This game is recommended for players ages six and up.

 Operation will test your nerves with its unpredictability and startling buzzer.
-One or more players take turns trying to remove funny ailments from the always popular Buzz Lightyear without setting off the buzzer and flashing nose.
+One or more players take turns trying to remove funny ailments from the pet dog without setting off the buzzer and flashing nose.
 This game requires two AA batteries (not included) and is recommended for kids ages four and up.

 Ms. Monopoly — $11, was $20